-Gary Woods is responsible for managing A10 Capital's national account relationships.
+Gary Woods is senior executive vice president, national accounts and responsible for managing A10 Capital's national account relationships.

 - Founder of Timarron Capital in 2004 (acquired by Northstar Realty Finance)